andrewconnell/TrainingContent/Teams/05 Microsoft Teams apps - Advanced Techniques/Lab.md

 1. Re-upload the app.
 Since the **manifest.json** file has been updated, the bot must be re-uploaded to the Microsoft Teams application.

-### Invoke the compose extension
+### Invoke the messaging extension

-The compose extension is configured for use in a channel due to the scopes entered in the manifest.
+The messaging extension is configured for use in a channel due to the scopes entered in the manifest.

 1. The extension is invoked by selecting the **ellipsis** below the compose box and selecting the bot.